-Requirements

-Academic Integrity

-Bard College Berlin maintains the highest standards of academic integrity and expects students to adhere to these standards at all times.
-Instances in which students fail to meet the expected standards of academic integrity will be dealt with under the Code of Student Conduct, Section 14.3 (Academic Misconduct) in the Student Handbook.

-Attendance

-Attendance at all classes is expected and is fundamental to the success of the workshops.
-Notification via email or in person is required for all excused absences.
+the expected standards of academic integrity will be dealt with under the Code of Student Conduct, Section 14.3 (Academic Misconduct) in the Student Handbook.
+Accommodations Bard College Berlin is committed to inclusion and providing equal access to all students; we uphold and maintain all aspects of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008, and Section 3 of the German Disability Equality Act of April 27, 2002 (Federal Law Gazette I p.
+1468).
+If you have a disability, or think you may have a disability, please contact the Disability Accommodation Coordinator, Atticus Kleen, (accommodations@berlin.bard.edu) to request an official accommodation.
+Requests for accommodations should be made as early as possible to ensure adequate time for coordination and planning.
+Please note that accommodations are not retroactive and may require advance notice to implement.
+If you have already been approved for accommodations with the Disability Accommodation Coordinator, please arrange to meet with me outside of class so that we can develop an implementation plan.
+Students may face extenuating circumstances related to various personal or external factors, which impact their academic performance.
+While these circumstances often do not fall within the legal framework of Disability Accommodations, Bard College Berlin is committed to supporting students experiencing such circumstances.
+A student needing a short extension or a replacement assignment because of an extenuating circumstance is encouraged to make arrangements directly with instructors if possible.
+If further support is needed, please visit the Bard College Berlin Accessibility page.
+Questions about this process can be directed to James Harker (j.harker@berlin.bard.edu) or Maria Anderson-Long (m.andersonlong@berlin.bard.edu).
+Attendance Attendance at all classes is a crucial part of the education offered by Bard College Berlin.
+To account for minor circumstances, two absences from twice-per-week courses or the equivalent (e.g. one absence from a once-per-week course) should not affect the participation grade or require documentation.
 After two such absences, additional documentation is required (ie. doctor's note, proof of military obligation, court date, etc.) in order for the absence to be excused.
 Unexcused absences will impact upon the participation grade received.
 If necessary, please consult the Student Handbook for regulations governing periods of illness or leave of absence.
 As each session needs to begin promptly, lateness will count against attendance and will also affect the participation grade.

-Bard College Berlin does not offer credit for any course in which a student has missed more than 30% of classes, regardless of the reasons for the absences, whether excused or unexcused.
+Bard College Berlin may not offer credit for any course in which a student has missed more than 30% of classes, regardless of the reasons for the absences.
 The full Bard College Berlin attendance policy can be found in the Student Handbook, Section 2.8.

-Assessment

-Your final grade will be composed of four parts: Original Work (30%), Active Participation in the Workshops (30%), Constructive Critique of Your Peers (20%), and Personal Essay (20%).
+Assessment Your final grade will be composed of four parts: Original Work (30%), Active Participation in the Workshops (30%), Constructive Critique of Your Peers (20%), and Personal Essay (20%).
 Please see the Grade Breakdown below for further details of these categories.
 Midterm grades are determined on the basis of the revised original work, peer reviews, and class participation, each of which are given equal weight.

-Writing Assignments, Deadlines and Course Structure